rnachaloor/glacier/README.md

 6. Open the phone's file explorer
 7. Tap the .apk file on your phone
 8. The app should be installed

 ---

+# Instructions on how to use the app

 # Frequently Asked Questions